SimonCropp/GraphQL.EntityFramework/readme.md

  * `startsWith`: Only works with `string`
  * `endsWith`: Only works with `string`
  * `in`: Check if a member existing in a given collection of values
+ * `notIn`: Check if a member doesn't exist in a given collection of values
  * `like`: Performs a SQL Like by using `EF.Functions.Like`

 Case of comparison names are ignored.
 So, for example, `EndsWith`, `endsWith`, and `endswith` are  allowed.